 Often, natural enemies can keep fall armyworm populations in check.
 However, cold, wet springs can reduce the effectiveness of parasitic organisms and cannot effectively control large armyworm populations.

 Fall armyworms can be more difficult to control than other caterpillar pests (true armyworms, black cutworms).
 When possible, mow and lightly irrigate the turf prior to treating.
 Insecticides are generally ineffective against large larvae so be sure to note the size of the armyworms before making an application.
 Large larvae are likely to finish feeding and burrow into the soil to pupate so only treat if larvae are relatively small.
 Pyrethroids (particularly lambda-cyhalothrin) and carbamates (carbaryl), will provide somewhat effective control against smaller larvae.
 Chlorantraniliprole will also control turf-feeding caterpillars, if applied very early.
-For specific control information, consult your North Carolina Cooperative Extension center for recommendations.
+For specific control information, consult your N.C.
+Cooperative Extension center for recommendations.

 Insecticide and Formulation

 Amount per 1,000 sq ft